merenlab/merenlab.org/tutorials/infant-gut/index.md

 [![E. faecalis SNVs](images/e-faecalis-SNVs-anvio-state.png)](images/e-faecalis-SNVs-anvio-state.png){:.center-img .width-50}

 As we've seen before, occurrence of SNVs follow a bi-daily fashion.
-Not that it needs any further convincing, but just to show off here, if you were to click `Samples > Sample order > view_data > Draw`, you can see that even days and odd days nicely separate from each other:
+Not that it needs any further convincing, but just to show off here, if you were to click `Main > Layers > Order by > Default(tree) > Draw`, you can see that even days and odd days nicely separate from each other:

 [![E. faecalis SNVs](images/e-faecalis-SNVs-anvio-state-clustered.png)](images/e-faecalis-SNVs-anvio-state-clustered.png){:.center-img .width-50}